Scenarios

 After adding the security group rule, perform the following operations to check whether the ECS port is opened and whether the rule is applied:

-- Checking the port of a Linux server
+- Checking a Linux ECS port

 Run the following command to check whether TCP port 80 is being listened on: